hhuumm/RoyalCarribeanTakeHome/RoyalCarribeanTakeHome/ReadMe.md

 Set up the database by running python setup_database.py Start the Flask server by running python app.py
 Usage
+Be sure to have your .env file set up with the proper variable names PASSWORD
+CONNECTION_STRING
+PORT
 To use the project, open a web browser and go to http://localhost:5000/.
-From there, you can do X, Y, and Z.
+From there, you can get, put, post , or delete an employee.
+Be sure

 Contributing
 If you would like to contribute to the project, please follow these steps: